An American in Russia: Interview with Maria Beck, Stanislavsky Ballet, September 2017

 When did you know you wanted to become a professional?

-I competed at YAGP when I was 12, and received a scholarship to the Kirov Academy of Ballet in Washington D.C., where I studied there for 2 years.
+I competed at YAGP when I was 12, and received a scholarship to the Kirov Academy of Ballet in Washington D.C., where I studied for 2 years.
 Both of my teachers there were Russian: Madam Liubov Fominich from Perm taught me the first year, and Marianna Lobanova was my teacher during the second year.
 My mom is close friends with her.
 During my first year there, I had a moment of hitting rock bottom during that transition age from preteen to teen, when your body is changing and character is developing.
 It was, "you need to get yourself together or you're done."
 My mother and my teachers had a talk with me and asked if I really wanted to continue dancing.

 And at the end of those 2 years at the Kirov Academy, I attended the Bolshoi Academy summer program in New York City for 6 weeks.
 The Bolshoi Academy brings their teachers and some of their male students for partnering in that program.
 I really wanted to go to Moscow.
 They recommended me and accepted me into the Moscow State Academy of Choreograpy (commonly known as the "Bolshoi School").

 I have dual citizenship, but they took me as an international student which was easier on their end, because there were no more spots for Russians.
 I joined the classes in October after receiving my visa.
-I flew in, and the next day I went to the director's class Marina Leonova, so she could watch me.
+I flew in, and the next day I went to the class led by the director, Marina Leonova, so she could watch me.
 That year she was going to teach one level (course) and another teacher was teaching the second class, so I was going to be taught by one of them, it was just a question of which one.
 The floor was raked, I was jet-lagged.
-After class I went to the office in the international section and the assistant said "Marina Konstantinova is going to take you."
+After class I went to the office in the international section and the assistant said "Marina Konstantinova (Leonova) is going to take you."
 I studied in her class for 3 years, the first, second, and third "course" as it is called here, the final 3 years of study.

 I was an international student but in the Russian class, because after the first two classes they saw my level of Russian and said, "Just go join the Russian classes".
 So all of my academic classes were in Russian.
 About 2 months in I was doing everything in Russian.